taplytics/taplytics-ios-sdk/README.md

 ## Installation Instructions

-1. _Download the SDK or clone into your app._
+- _Download the SDK or clone into your app._
-2. _Load the Taplytics framework in to your app._
+- _Load the Taplytics framework into your app._
-3. _Add the required frameworks:_
+- _Add the required frameworks:_

 ```objective-c
 CFNetwork.framework